vinayharyan28/design-patterns/README.md

 it is a way to decouple an abstraction from its concrete classes, making it easier to add new functionality or variations without changing the exiting code.
 The Bridge pattern promotes flexibility and extensibility in your software design._
   1. _Abstraction: this is the interface or abstract class that defines the high-level logic or behavior. it contains a reference to the implementor and defines methods that delegate the implementation to the implementor._
-  2. _Refined Abstraction: this i a subclass of the Abstraction. it can provide additional method or customization on top of the basic Abstraction._
+  2. _Refined Abstraction: this is a subclass of the Abstraction. it can provide additional method or customization on top of the basic Abstraction._
   3. _Implementor: This is the interface or abstract class that defines the methods that the concrete implementors must implement. it represents the low-level, platform-specific code._
   4. _Concrete implementor: these are the classes that implement the implementor interface. they contain the platform-specific code invoked by the abstraction and refined abstraction._